The Kit of Parts (KoP) is split into 3 parts, available to teams through a variety of sources: the Kickoff Kit, the Virtual Kit, and FIRST Choice.

 Teams who did not opt out of the Drive Base Kit will also receive the following item:

-International Teams who opted into receiving an additional Kickoff Kit’s worth of game pieces will receive:
+Teams outside the USA who opted into receiving an additional Kickoff Kit’s worth of game pieces will receive:

 These items are available to Teams directly from the Supplier either via download or custom order.